thelooter/portfolio/content/en/blog/building_go_applications_with_gitlab_ci.md

 ## Intro

 Recently I've started building and deploying Go Applications with Gitlab CI.
-Today I wanna share how I build a Pipeline that aims to make your code more resilient and safe.
+Today I want to share how I build a Pipeline that aims to make your code more resilient and safe.

 ## The Pipeline